pjotrp/ruby-propagator-network/README.md

 For a very minimalist implementation in Ruby, see the header of [propagator.rb](./propagator.rb).
-The next numbered files in that repo are using lambda in propagator2.rb and OpenStruct in propagator3.rb.
+The next numbered files in that repo are using lambda in propagator2.rb and OpenStruct in propagator3.rb. propagator4.rb uses an on-demand callback 'scheduler' that is suitable for running external processes because the execution path is now linear.

 Other, a little more complicated, examples are: